 Rocky Flats Right to Know is an organization devoted to educating the public about Rocky Flats.
-Rocky Flats was a nuclear weapons plant that produced plutonium triggers for nuclear bombs from the early 1950s to the 1990s.
-The Rocky Flats Wildlife Refuge (sometimes mistakenly called the Rocky Mountain National Wildlife Refuge) was the buffer zone surrounding the plant, and has had no cleanup, and no testing since 2004.
-Weapons-grade plutonium is present on the site, and poses a clear danger.
-There is no signage around the former nuclear weapons plant informing the public of the history and current status of the site.
+Rocky Flats was a nuclear weapons plant that produced plutonium triggers for nuclear bombs from the early 1950s to 1989.
+The Rocky Flats Wildlife Refuge (sometimes mistakenly called the Rocky Mountain National Wildlife Refuge) was the buffer zone surrounding the plant, and has had no cleanup.
+The last testing was in 2004.
+Weapons-grade plutonium is present on the Wildlife Refuge, and poses a clear danger.
+There is insufficient signage around the former nuclear weapons plant informing the public of the history and current status of the site.

 Although there was a ~$7 billion cleanup of Rocky Flats completed in 2006, this cleanup occurred where the nuclear weapons plant manufactured the plutonium triggers.
 This remains an active Nuclear Superfund Site.
 The buffer zone for the plant, now known as Rocky Flats National Wildlife Refuge, was transferred to US Fish and Wildlife to manage.
 Residual contaminants remain.
 Women and children are especially susceptible to these contaminants.

 Rocky Flats Nuclear Weapons Plant produced plutonium triggers for every nuclear weapon in the United States Arsenal.
 During the years the plant operated, about 70,000 nuclear triggers were produced.
 Each trigger contained enough plutonium to kill every human on the planet, if dispersed and inhaled, ingested or otherwise taken inside the body.